-You will need to apply for a social security card plus acquire a driver’s license or an official ID card.
-Your green card will be sent to you after you arrive in the U.S. For the first few months, while you await the arrival of your green card, you will need to use the stamp in your passport to verify that you are a legal resident of the U.S.
+You will need to apply for a social security card plus acquire a driver’s license or an official ID card after you arrive.
+Your green card will be sent to you in about three months.
+For the first few months, while you await the arrival of your green card, you will need to use the stamp in your passport to verify that you are a legal resident of the U.S.

 Once your green card arrives, you will need to have it with you at all times while in the USA.

 You will also need to redo your driver's licence as the USA does not exchange the licence of one country for another.